JulienPradet/pigment-store/README.md

 * [x] Use a index.js or README.md file to add a description for each category
 * [x] Use an iframe to display elements
 * [ ] Disco mode
+* [ ] Improve how components are imported in the app bundle - in order to improve the bundle size

 #### API